Contract vs. Full-Time Nurses: Pros and Cons

 1. Longer Onboarding

-Hiring a full-time W2 is a longer process as your facility needs to conduct background checks, credentialing, and training for your nurses.
-Often, new hires are allowed to begin training once credentialing is complete, which can cause a delay in helping with any short-staffing issues.
+Hiring a full-time W2 employee requires a longer onboarding process as your facility conducts background checks, credentialing, and training for your nurses.
+Often, new hires must wait to begin training until credentialing is complete, which can delay the improvement of any short-staffing issues.

 2. Increased Benefit and Operations Costs

-The combined cost of a comprehensive employee package and teams to onboard, train, and manage your nurses can be prohibitive.
+The combined costs of a comprehensive employee package and onboarding training can be prohibitive.
 This investment can cause constraints in meeting your staffing needs.

-Need additional staff to supplement your nursing team short-term but want to avoid a contract vs. full-time misclassification lawsuit?
-At IntelyCare, we hire all of our nursing professionals as W2 per-diem employees with benefits, but they support our facilities with the same flexibility as 1099 contractors.
+Understanding the risks and benefits associated with hiring independent contractor nurses is essential to running a successful healthcare organization.
+At IntelyCare, we hire all of our nursing professionals as W2 employees while allowing them to support our facilities with flexibility of 1099 contractors.
 Partner with us to start safely filling shifts with quality nurses today.